-Dare we say that almost every streaming service has video and audio content.
+Dare we say that almost every streaming service has some type of video and/or audio content.

 To provide better user experience, you can add some extended features like:

-However, there may be additional features for players you’ll need for your specific type of content.
+However, there can be additional features for players you might need for your specific type of content.

-To give users additional value, streaming platforms often offer the downloading feature so that it can be accessible even without a connection to the Internet.
+To give users additional value, streaming platforms often offer the downloading feature so that video/audio files can be accessed even without an Internet connection.

-Normally, this feature would be a part of a subscription package but not a free version (if you offer a certain part of your services for free).
+Normally, this feature would be a part of a subscription package and not a free version (if you offer a certain part of your services for free).